Psychological Healing

 Catechism of the Catholic Church, 847

-So there’s the doubt.
-And now let’s look directly at that doubt: Would you want to risk the eternal welfare of your soul on mere speculation?
+So there’s the possibility.
+And now let’s look directly at that possibility: Would you want to risk the eternal welfare of your soul on something you don’t know?

 My mercy does not want [the suffering in Purgatory], but justice demands it.